OpenSKOS/OpenSKOS/README.md

 1. Install the OpenSKOS code
 ===============================================================================
 Copy the code to a location of your choice.

 Make sure all files are readable by your webserver.
-Make sure the "data/uploads" directory is writable for the webserver.
+Make sure the directories "data/uploads", "cache", "public/data/icons/assigned" and "public/data/icons/uploads" are writable for the webserver.

-For security reasons you can place this "data" directory outside your webserver's document root.
+For security reasons you can place the "data" directory outside your webserver's document root.

 1.1 Configuration